ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Manipulating Arrays.md

 ### Pushing and popping

 Arrays can also function as a stack.
-The `push` and `pop` methods insert and remove variables from end end of an array.
+The `push` and `pop` methods insert and remove variables from the end of an array.

 For example, let's create an empty array and push a few variables.